 Figure 37 displays the areas with the greatest number of complaints recorded.
-So far in 2023, these were from Broadbridge Heath (Horsham) Tonbridge, and Tunbridge Wells.
+In 2023, the areas with most complaints were Tonbridge, Broadbridge Heath (Horsham) and Tunbridge Wells.
 It is important to note that all Broadbridge Heath complaints are from a single individual.